OriginFinancial/frontend-take-home-assignment/README.md

 The date input component should:

-- Allow only future dates
+- Allow only future months
 - When clicking on the arrow buttons it should go up and down month by month
 - The users should be able to move the months by typing the Left and Right arrow key on the keyboard